toastyboost/router-guards/README.md

-# 👮‍♂️ Guards RBAC middleware for React Router
+# 👮‍♂️ RBAC Guards middleware for React Router

-React Router Guards provides a middleware API for React Router, allowing you to perform complex logic between the call for navigation and the final render of a route.
+Guards provides a middleware for React Router, allowing you to perform complex logic between the call for navigation and the final render of a route.

-## Routing example

 ## Features